 Pickpockets come in all sizes and packages.
 They could be young children, a man in a business suit or a woman pushing a baby carriage.
 They might work alone or in a pack of three or four, each with a separate role.
 Most pickpockets are very good at what they do and need just a second or two to make off with valuables.
 Assume that catching a pickpocket in the act is not something to be counted upon.

-Pickpockets prefer easy targets so choose good quality bags, clothing and security pouches that are so difficult to access, it’s not worth a thief’s time and effort.
+Pickpockets prefer easy targets.
+Choose quality bags, clothing and security pouches that are so difficult to access, it’s not worth a thief’s time and effort.
 Security pouches can be useful – the kind concealed under clothing.
 My favourite security pouch is a PacSafe RFIDSafe 100 travel waist wallet.

-Experienced pickpockets can access zippered pockets, so consider slowing the thief down by securing the zipper with a small safety pin.
+Experienced pickpockets can easily access zippered pockets.
+Slow the thief down by securing the zipper with a small safety pin.
 Scottevest is famous for its range of multi-pocket travel clothing.
 In fact, Scottevest has so much confidence in its products, it has an anti-pickpocket guarantee involving reimbursement of up to $1,000.

-Wear a shoulder bag diagonally across the body with the strap shortened so the handbag sits in front or tucked under an arm.
+Wear a shoulder bag diagonally across the body.
+Shorten the strap so the bag sits in front or tucked under an arm.
 Position it so the zipper pull or flap is facing inwards.
-Slash-proof bags with wire mesh lining add a stronger measure of security, as does a bag with a wide strap, which is more difficult to cut than a narrow one.
+Slash-proof bags with wire mesh lining add a stronger measure of security.
+So does a bag with a wide strap, which is more difficult to cut than a narrow one.
 One of my travel mates raves about the many anti-theft features of her Pacsafe Venturesafe bag.

-If wearing a daypack, keep valuables elsewhere and secure the zippers with clips, ties, S-biners or mini cables preventing easy access.
+If wearing a daypack, keep valuables elsewhere and secure the zippers with clips, ties, S-biners or mini cables.
 Keep in mind some pickpockets carry razor blades to slit open bags (and pockets) so wearing it in front in crowded areas will offer better protection.
-Pack it so items you can’t afford to lose are deep inside, preferably in a zippered compartment or fastened to internal bag hardware.
+Pack it so items you can’t afford to lose are deep inside, preferably in a zippered compartment or tethered to internal bag hardware.